 Cr.
 1-3.
 Specific topics based on interests of students and faculty.
 Students must submit a successful proposal to an appropriate faculty member prior to registering for this course.
 May be repeated if topics are different.

 COMM 497.
 Honors Work in Communication.
+Cr.
+3. See Honors Work, page 56.

 COMM 498.
 Honors Candidacy in Communication.

 COMMUNICATION LAW COURSES